 I start virtually every review of investment funds by booting up Morningstar Investor and running a quality screen I customize for each article.
 Here’s what I looked for in my search for the best technology funds:

-• Morningstar Medalist rating: Morningstar has two ratings systems—the Star ratings and the Medalist ratings.
+- Morningstar Medalist rating: Morningstar has two ratings systems—the Star ratings and the Medalist ratings.
 The latter are a forward-looking analytical view of a fund.
 Per Morningstar: “For actively managed funds, the top three ratings of Gold, Silver, and Bronze all indicate that our analysts expect the rated investment vehicle to produce positive alpha relative to its Morningstar Category index over the long term, meaning a period of at least five years.
 For passive strategies, the same ratings indicate that we expect the fund to deliver alpha relative to its Morningstar Category index that is above the lesser of the category median or zero over the long term.”
 We’re starting with any ETF that earns at least a Morningstar Medalist rating of Bronze.

-• Low fees: Every basis point in expenses that a fund charges is money that’s coming out of performance.
+- Low fees: Every basis point in expenses that a fund charges is money that’s coming out of performance.
 While we obviously want fund companies to be compensated for making a good product, we want to own funds that aren’t taking an onerous cut of the returns.
 All funds here are in the second-lowest or lowest quartile of category funds by expenses—as you’ll see, more tactical strategies will tend to be more expensive than broader sector strategies.

-• Meaningful assets under management: To be included on this list, a tech ETF must have at least $500 million in assets under management (AUM).
+- Meaningful assets under management: To be included on this list, a tech ETF must have at least $250 million in assets under management (AUM).
 While I personally love brand-spanking-new funds, established ETFs with high assets are much less likely to close (the number of ETF closures in a given year is typically in the triple digits!), and thus better buys for people who are looking out several years.
 Higher assets under management also frequently coincide with lower expenses (great for investors generally) and tighter bid/ask spreads (great for swing and day traders).

 Out of the more digestible resulting list, I’ve selected a variety of technology funds that cover a variety of investor wants and needs, from core sector coverage to smart-beta twists to specific technology industries.
+And because Morningstar’s ratings change throughout the year, I frequently update this list to both ensure all of the funds listed here are Medalist-worthy, as well as to highlight funds that have merited inclusion for a while but haven’t yet been discussed.

 Without further ado, let’s check out this list of the best tech ETFs.